Ductless Mini-Split Installation in Wiseburn

 |---|---|---|

-- Does Wiseburn route this scope through a city, county, HOA, or building manager process?
+- Does Wiseburn route this scope through the city building department, LA County, an HOA architectural committee, or a building manager?

 |---|---|---|

-Guessing can lead to the wrong part, wrong equipment size, missed corrosion, unsafe circuit, unplanned HOA denial, failed inspection, return visit, water damage, or a quote that expands after the home is already opened.
-In Wiseburn, that risk is higher when wiseburn pages should support local identity without overclaiming municipal status.
-The job note should include photos of target rooms, exterior wall access, panel photo, HOA or landlord rules, condensate drain option plus whether school-area parking or garage panel access changes timing.
+Guessing is how the wrong-sized equipment ends up on the truck, how a corroded circuit gets missed until it fails on the hottest day, how the HOA denies an exterior install after it is already complete, or how a permit fails inspection because a connected detail was overlooked.
+In Wiseburn, the risk is higher when wiseburn pages should support local identity without overclaiming municipal status.
+The booking note should include photos of target rooms, exterior wall access, panel photo, HOA or landlord rules, condensate drain option plus whether school-area parking or garage panel access changes the timing.

 Send details for ductless mini-split installation in Wiseburn.